evolution-linux/evolution-docs/src/config/services/logging.md

 ## Syslog

 The default installation comes with no syslog daemon.
-However, there are syslog implementations available in the Void repositories.
+However, there are syslog implementations available in the EvolutionOS repositories.

 ### Socklog